gladstone-institutes/rankSummaries/RankSummaries for Longitidunal Data.md

 for more details.

 In general, these methods can be used for **structured** longitudinal analyses (i.e. fixed number of trials per subject), where we are interested in the overall performance at a given task.
-Other natural uses of the methods could T and Y-maze data.
+Other natural uses of the methods could be for T- and Y-maze data.

 ##Why use new methods?